Oleksandr Volkov (footballer, born 1989)

-Oleksandr Mykolayovych Volkov (Олександр Миколайович Волков; born 7 February 1989) is a professional Ukrainian football midfielder.
+Oleksandr Mykolayovych Volkov (Олександр Миколайович Волков; born 7 February 1989) is a professional Ukrainian football midfielder who plays for Rebel Kyiv.

 Career

 He is a product of the FC Obolon Kyiv and FC Dynamo Kyiv sportive schools.
 He spent time with different Ukrainian teams that played in the Ukrainian First League.
 In November 2009, he signed a contract with the Ukrainian Premier League FC Zorya Luhansk.

 Desna Chernihiv

 In 2016-2017 he played Desna Chernihiv, the main club in Chernihiv.
 With the club, he got promoted in Ukrainian Premier League, after the season 2017–18 in Ukrainian First League.

 Kolos Kovalivka (On Loan)

 In summer 2019 we moved on loan to Kolos Kovalivka, where he played 10 matches and scored 1 goal against Karpaty Lviv giving the victory for 2-1 for his club.
 On 29 July 2020, with FC Kolos in overtime beat FC Mariupol 1–0 and qualified for the European competitions.

 Desna Chernihiv

 In summer 2020 he return to Desna Chernihiv and he made his debut in Ukrainian Premier League for the season 2020-21 in the match against Vorskla Poltava at the Stadion Yuri Gagarin.
 On 31 January 2021, he played in the friendly match against PFC Lokomotiv Tashkent.
 On 17 April 2021 he played against FC Mynai replacing Levan Arveladze at the 54 minute of the second half.
 In summer 2021 his contract was ended with the club of Desna Chernihiv, becoming the club with most appearances in his career.